 Token savings were dramatic:

 Lesson: Give the AI the tools to be efficient.
-Diff-based output and on-demand file requests transform a chatty, wasteful interaction into a focused, surgical one.
+Diff-based output and on-demand file requests transformed a chatty, wasteful interaction into a focused, surgical one.

 Iteration 6 — Robust Diff Application